3manuek/3manuek/content/about/_index.md

 ## Skillset

-- A considerable experience around large scaled Database systems, including but not limited to Postgres, MySQL, ClickHouse, and Elastic.
+- A considerable experience on scalability, reliability, architecturing and maintaining large scaled Database systems, including but not limited to Postgres, MySQL, ClickHouse, and Elastic.
 Most of the systems are/were business-critical.
-Knowledge on Scalability, Reliability, and Performance.
-- Deploy and Infrastructure: Terraform/Packer, Ansible, Kubernetes, bare metal, etc.
+- CI/CD for deploying Production Cloud-based and bare-metal infrastructure using Terraform/Packer, Ansible, Kubernetes, etc.
 - Consistent experience in almost every mayor Cloud provider.
 Azure certified, GCloud, and AWS.
 - A skilled communicator, managing Customer accounts worlwide.
 - Hard-problem solving, and with aveced dealing of complex Production incidents.